hydrusnetwork/hydrus/docs/running_from_source.md

     If you want to redirect your database or use any other launch arguments, then copy 'hydrus_client.command' to 'hydrus_client-user.command' and edit it, inserting your desired db path.
 Run this instead of 'hydrus_client.command'.
 New `git pull` commands will not affect 'hydrus_client-user.command'.

+### Have Fun

+If everything boots ok, great!
+Have a play around with the client and make sure file imports work ok and that mpv is all correct.

+??? note "System Qt styles"

+    If you have a system Qt with several styles but do not see them under `options->style`, it is probably that your venv cannot "see" your system Qt.

+    I am working on a cleverer answer for this, but a user (who knew he had PySide6 installed to his system python) discovered that if he manually set up his own venv, as in the guide below, with `python -m venv venv --system-site-packages`, and then removed `PySide6` and `shiboken` from his venv, it would load his system python and he could see all his styles.

+    If you have this problem and put time into it, let me know how it goes.

 ### Simple Updating Guide

 Updating is simple.
-If you installed with `git`, it takes about three seconds: just open the base install directory in a terminal and type `git pull`.
+If you installed with `git`, it takes about three seconds: just close the client, open the base install directory in a terminal, and type `git pull`.
 I have added easy 'git_pull' scripts to the install directory for your convenience (on Windows, just double-click 'git_pull.bat').

 If you installed by extracting the source zip, you can update much like you would with the built extract: download the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) source zip and extract it over the top of the folder you have, overwriting the existing source files.

 If you get a library version error when you try to boot, run the venv setup again.
 It is worth doing this every 3-6 months, just to stay up to date.
+I mention in the release posts when there are important changes, usually right after a 'future build' test.

 ### Migrating from an Existing Install